spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/export-keys.md

 often used verify the authenticity of the firmware on your Edge device and need to be included in EdgeForge key generation to ensure that the firmware starts normally in the boot process.

 There are two ways to export factory keys.
-You can export them from the Unified Extensible Firmware Interface (UEFI) or Basic Input/Output System (BIOS) interface if the interface allows it.
-You can also export keys
+You can export them directly from the Unified Extensible Firmware Interface (UEFI) or Basic Input/Output System (BIOS) interface if the interface allows it.
+However, not every machine allows you to export the factory keys through the BIOS interface, and machines that do will have different steps from model to model.

+Another approach is to install a Linux or Windows Operating System (OS) on your system, and use command-line tools to export them.
+This approach is more broadly applicable because you can install an Linux on almost any machine.

+This page guides you through how to export your factory keys using command-line tools on Windows and Linux.

 ## Export Keys from Using the Command-line